-The Coal Authority holds information on past and present coal mining in a national database.
-The information can be used to check if your site is in a high risk area.
+The Coal Authority maintains information on past and present coal mining in a national database.
+The information can be reviewed to check if your site is in a high-risk area.

 The British Geological Survey should be contacted to obtain any coal exploration, water well and site investigation borehole information.

-If the coal mining risk assessment identifies a risk to a potential development a suitable intrusive site investigation will need to be commissioned in order to assess the geological, hydrological and environmental liabilities associated with the proposed development.
+If the coal mining risk assessment identifies a risk to a potential development a suitable intrusive site investigation will need to be commissioned.
+The investigation will assess the geological, hydrological and environmental liabilities associated with the proposed development.